Olympus E-M10 IV vs Sony NEX-7

 It is notable that the E-M10 IV offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The E-M10 IV is a recent model that features in the current product line-up of Olympus.
-In contrast, the NEX-7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the NEX-7 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the NEX-7 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 IV and NEX-7 can be found, respectively, in the Olympus E-M10 IV Manual (free pdf) or the online Sony NEX-7 Manual.

 So what is the bottom line?
 Is the Olympus E-M10 IV better than the Sony NEX-7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.